storj-archived/sips/public-and-shared-files.md

 ### User Public Key
    - A user Encryption Key, as described in [SIP5](https://github.com/Storj/sips/blob/master/sip-0005.md), will have a new derived key index for the purpose of generating a private and public keypair for sharing and signing files with [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), these can be referenced as the User Private Key and User Public Key.
 The User Public Key will be then be associated with the user on the Bridge API.
+   - It should be possible to generate multiple signing keys following a standard derivation policy.

 ### Bridge Tokens
    - Bridge API will have token based authentication for resources, such as files, that give authorization to request pointers for those files with caveats (e.g. 20 requests)